Cleveland Daily Banner

-The Cleveland Daily Banner is a three-day weekly newspaper published in Cleveland, Tennessee.
+The Cleveland Daily Banner is a two-day weekly newspaper published in Cleveland, Tennessee.
 Founded in 1854, it is the longest-running and currently only newspaper in Bradley County, and one of the oldest newspapers in the state.

 The newspaper was founded as the Cleveland Banner, a Democratic newspaper by editor Robert McNelley (pronounced "McAnnelley"), and published its first edition on May 1, 1854.
 McNelley, who was a supporter of the Confederacy during the Civil War, was arrested by Federal troops in the fall of 1863, and the newspaper ceased publication.
 The newspaper returned on September 16, 1865, under McNelley's leadership.